 Keep an eye open for any fungal disease attack, and use approved fungicides to treat the infected areas.

-Keep your turf fertilised, but sparingly, to help maintain vigour and colour.
-It is often best to use liquid products during the playing season, as you have more control over the application and they work more efficiently.
-Applying Everris Greenmaster Spring & Summer 12+4+6 Liquid Fertiliser product will suffice and give the results you desire.
+Feeding:- Keep your turf fertilised, but sparingly, to help maintain vigour and colour.
+It is often best to use liquid products during the playing season, as you have more control over the application, and they work more efficiently.
+Applying a 12:0:7 product will suffice and give the results you desire.
 Overdosing with high N fertilisers will only lead to lush growth which, in turn, will affect traction and wear on the courts.

-Marking is important, lines need to be clean, straight and accurate; ensure your marking machine is cleaned and serviced, checking that all the components are working properly.
+Marking Out:- Marking is important, lines need to be clean, straight and accurate; ensure your marking machine is cleaned and serviced, checking that all the components are working properly.
 There is northing worse than using a marker that drips and produces poor line quality.
 It will reflect on your workmanship.
 Remember to use string lines for accuracy.
-Also invest in a good quality paint products, there are plenty to choose from that will suit your requirements and budget.

-Artifcial courts:-Remove any weeds from the playing surface as they can affect ball bounce and performance of the court.
+Remove any weeds from the playing surface, as they can affect ball bounce and performance of the court.
 Weeds can be removed by hand or by an application of chemical broadleaf selective weed killer.

 Plexipave Courts:- Keep clean and free of debris by regular brushing.